mrkarimoff/nextjs-fastapi-starter/README.md

 ## Introduction

 This is a hybrid Next.js 14 + Python template.
-One great use case of this is to write Next.js apps that use Python AI libraries on the backend, while still having the benefits of Next.js Route Handlers and Server Side Rendering.
+One great use case of this is to write Next.js apps that use Python AI libraries on the backend, while still having the benefits of Next.js Route Handlers and Server Side Rendering

 ## How It Works